fl4shk/snow64_cpu/docs/outputs/snow64_instruction_set.md

 			* Opcode:  0x0
 			* Effect:  <code>if (dA.sdata != 0)
 				pc <= pc + sign\_extend\_to\_64(simm20);</code>
-			* Note:  It is suggested to have dA.sdata be at least as large as the largest memory address (which might not be 64-bit if there isnt enough physical memory for that')
 		* <b>bfal</b> dA, simm20
 			* Opcode:  0x1
 			* Effect:  <code>if (dA.sdata == 0)
 				pc <= pc + sign\_extend\_to\_64(simm20);</code>
-			* Note:  It is suggested to have dA.sdata be at least as large as the largest memory address (which might not be 64-bit if there isnt enough physical memory for that')
 		* <b>jmp</b> dA
 			* Opcode:  0x2
 			* Effect:  <code>pc <= dA.sdata;</code>